-Before we look at Biblical grounds for divorce I find it helps to remember the Biblical reasons for marriage.
+Before we look at Biblical grounds for divorce (Answering the question, “Is adultery grounds for divorce in the Bible?”)
+I find it helps to remember the Biblical reasons for marriage.

 Marriage is not a contract or covenant anyone should sign lightly.
 God’s view on the lifelong nature of this covenant is clear.